 - Special requests such as additional furniture must be pre-approved by the COE facilities office.
-If additional furniture or assistance with set-up/takedown is required, contact Property Management.
+If additional furniture or assistance with set-up/takedown is required, contact Special Event Services.

-- All food served must be professionally catered.
-A list of approved suppliers can be found when booking a room through the online reservation system.
-Suppliers not on the approved caterer list must provide proof of insurance.
+- A list of COE-approved suppliers can be found when booking a room through the online reservation system, or through America To Go catering on BearBuy.

-- If you plan to barbecue, you must obtain an open-flame cooking permit from Environment, Health & Safety.
-Fires, candles and hotplates are not allowed in any of our facilities.
+- If you plan to barbecue or have any type of open flame, you must obtain an open-flame cooking permit from Environment, Health & Safety.

 Proof of insurance